lirkwood/netdox/docs/_source/config.rst

 -------------------------

 Netdox allows you to leverage the batch application/removal of document labels to easily configure plugin-level attributes on a document-by-document basis.
+For each label on a document, Netdox will look up the label name in the PageSeeder config file
+(file of type ``netdox`` with docid ``_nd_config``) and apply any attributes defined there to the object the document represents.

-To do this, create a document of type 'netdox' with the docid '_nd_config'.
+To use the config, create a document matching the stipulations above.
-Each fragment you create in the labels section can be used to configure the attributes of a document label.
-Try it out!
+Each fragment you create in the labels section can be used to configure the attributes of a single document label.
+Each property in the fragment is an attribute key/value pair.
+If multiple labels on the same document provide conflicting values for an attribute, the value from the label that was defined first in the file will take precedence.

 This document also has a section titled 'Exclusions'.
 Domains in this section will be completely ignored by Netdox.

 Plugins can register attributes using an iterable of strings named ``__attrs__``, defined at the module level.
 During a refresh, the template for the config file on PageSeeder will be updated, so that each new 'label' fragment created contains a property for each attribute registered by a plugin.
 *Note*: There's no need to recreate your config file if the registered attributes have changed — a new config file will be uploaded with the correct structure, and all your old configuration will be preserved.